caibengbu/ecma33330_proj/README.md

 ```
 make
 ```
-in your Mac OS terminal.
-If you want to conduct analysis on a period of time with customized start date and end date, for example January 1994 - December 2010, you can type in Shell Terminal
+in your terminal.
+If you want to conduct analysis on a period of time with customized start date and end date, for example January 1994 - December 2010, you can type in your terminal
 ```
 make START_DATE=199401 END_DATE=201012
 ```
-To analyze the data from January 1994 to December 2012 only.
+This command activates an analysis from January 1994 to December 2012 only.

 ## Environment
 This package is built on and tested on Stata SE 16.1 (with terminal utility), Wolframcript and GNU Make 3.81.